aymanhaque/Cross-Mart/README.md

-# OuterBuddy
+# CrossMart
 <img width="500" height="500" alt="Outer__1_-removebg-preview (1)" src="https://github.com/user-attachments/assets/df28020c-695d-4402-a98f-5cd185847b3a" />

-OuterBuddy is a cross-country marketplace platform designed to help users purchase items from overseas at fair prices, bypassing the exorbitant costs typically associated with importing or using platforms like Amazon.
+CrossMart is a crossMart-country marketplace platform designed to help users purchase items from overseas at fair prices, bypassing the exorbitant costs typically associated with importing or using platforms like Amazon.

-## What Problem Does OuterBuddy Solve?
+## What Problem Does CrossMart Solve?

 Often, people want to buy products that are not available in their own country.
 Importing these items or buying from global e-commerce giants can be prohibitively expensive due to import duties, shipping fees, and platform markups.

-OuterBuddy offers a unique solution:
+CrossMart offers a unique solution:
 - **Users can post requests** for items they wish to buy from other countries, specifying the desired product and their location.
 - **Travelers can browse these requests**: If someone is traveling from the requested item's country to the buyer's country, they can purchase the product, bring it along on their journey, and sell it directly to the requester.
 - **Both parties benefit**: The buyer gets the item at a fair price, while the traveler earns a profit for their help.